KarthickMathesh/KarthickMathesh/README.md

 ### Hi there, I'm Karthick Mathesh 👋

 ## I'm a Full Stack Web Developer
-- 🔭 I’m currently working on a Freelance Project [workingon]!
+- 🔭 I’m currently working on [10BucksOnly]!
-- 🌱 I’m currently learning Node Js & other stuff's related to my profile 👷
+- 🌱 I’m currently learning Tamilwind CSS & other stuff's related to my profile 👷
 - 👯 I’m looking to collaborate & work other with people related to my profile.
-- 🥅 2020 Goals: Learn more and slove more.
+- 🥅 2021 Goals: Learn more and slove more.
 - ⚡ Fun fact: I love to play Rubik's Cube and Learn more on YouTube.

 ### Connect with me: